 Now I am going through a huge transition stage with my son as he has just started mainstream secondary school.

 I recognise that many of his behaviours can be linked to his Moro reflex so I need to work on that with him now.
 The Moro seems to be one that can be affected by stress and trauma.
-It is the one infant reflex that is unstable – it can re-emerge.
+It is the one infant reflex that is unstable – it can re-activate.
 Funny that it has also been a stressful time for me too – perhaps I should do some work on my own Moro!

 It is great that I have been given the tools to help my son once again – now I just have to work out how to do it with an older child that is trying to be less dependent on me!
 Teenagers!